Butter Chicken

 Instructions

-- 1Cut the chicken breasts up into small ½ inch pieces.
-Then, in a large bowl, combine the marinade ingredients (Greek yogurt, lemon juice, grated ginger, garlic, garam masala, smoked paprika, turmeric, and salt).
-Mix the marinade ingredients together until well combined.
+- 1Cut the chicken breasts into ½-inch pieces.
+In a large bowl, combine the Greek yogurt, lemon juice, grated ginger, minced garlic, garam masala, smoked paprika, turmeric, and salt.
+Mix until smooth, then add the chicken pieces and stir until evenly coated.
+Cover and refrigerate for at least 1 hour or overnight.
+Remove from the refrigerator 10 minutes before cooking.

-- 6Now add in the minced garlic, grated ginger, and the rest of the spices (garam masala, ground cumin, smoked paprika, salt, and turmeric powder).
-Stir together and cook for 1 minute.
+- 4Add the minced garlic, grated ginger, garam masala, ground cumin, smoked paprika, turmeric, and salt.
+Stir constantly and cook 1 minute over medium heat until fragrant.

 Nutrition — Per Serving